Reporting Student Disciplinary Record and Matters

 Graduate Schools and Potential Employers

 Outside agencies, potential employers, schools to which a student applies to transfer, or graduate or professional programs may ask a student to self-disclose all or certain disciplinary matters from their undergraduate career.
 The questions asked about disciplinary history on applications for transfer, graduate school, employment, licensure, security clearance, among other types of applications, vary significantly.
-It is impossible to provide definitive guidance regarding whether to self-report minor or major infractions of College policy.
-Bowdoin recommends that students answer all such questions honestly even if the self-disclosed conduct would not be considered “reportable” by the College.
+While it is impossible to provide definitive guidance regarding how to respond to all such questions, Bowdoin recommends that students answer all such questions honestly in alignment with this policy.
+If a student is asked whether they have a disciplinary history at Bowdoin and have only disciplinary outcomes that, pursuant to this Policy, Bowdoin considers non-reportable, the student may accurately answer “no” to that question.

 Some agencies may ask a student to waive their rights to their entire file at Bowdoin, particularly in cases of federal background checks for security clearances.
-Please note that if a student should waive rights to their entire file, the agency will have access to any disciplinary information prior to the student’s graduation, even that not normally considered “reportable” under the guidelines above.
+Please note that if a student should waive rights to their entire file, the agency will have access to any information in the student’s file, including any non-reportable sanctions.

-Students and alumni are encouraged to contact the Office of the Dean of Students with questions.
+Students and alumni are encouraged to contact the Office of the Dean of Students at odos@bowdoin.edu with questions.